harvard-lts/hdc3a-mock-services/README.md

 #### Mocking a Failure:

-1. Check the enque/dequue count on the queue `STARFISH_TRANSFER_QUEUE_CONSUME_FAILURE_NAME` (the default name if you did not change it is transfer-ready-success)
+1. Check the enque/dequue count on the queue `STARFISH_TRANSFER_QUEUE_CONSUME_FAILURE_NAME` (the default name if you did not change it is transfer-ready-failure)

 2. Type the command